bcgov/bcdc-devops/master/README.md

 2. If you've installed the bcgov vagrant before, please review the differences section at the bottom of this document.

-Note*: the ckan-init.sh can now run as a script, but might have some hidden issues
+Note*: ckan-init.sh can run as a script now, but might have some issues, use at your own discretion

         cd /apps/ckan/conf
         sh ckan-init.sh